1. Policies and responsibilities

 You shall ensure that the board of directors considers the policies when making decisions.

 The board typically approves policies and sustainability reports and makes strategic decisions that impact people, the environment, and society.
-Therefore, having board members with sustainability expertise and responsibility can be valuable.
+Therefore, having board members with sustainability expertise can be valuable.

 Suggested verifications